 Since its creation, the FLAME Competition has been hosted (in chronological order) by the Austrian Institute, UNESCO, the Gulbenkian Foundation, the Philomuses Association, the Sixteenth District Town-Hall of Paris, the Ile Saint-Louis Theatre, the Schola Cantorum, La cité des Artsand the CRR of Paris since 2011.

 The Gala Concert of the 20th anniversary of FLAME Competition has been celebrated pn 20 April in the prestigeous Theatre Marigny Robert Hossein.

-In 2018, the selection and final concert of the XXIXth Competition will take place at the Conservatoire à Rayonnement Régional de Paris,on july 7 at 7.30pm in partnership with the Paris Town-Hall.
+In 2018, the selection and final concert of the XXXth Competition will take place at the Conservatoire à Rayonnement Régional de Paris, from 1rst to7 july in partnership with the Paris Town-Hall.